kyma-project/kyma/docs/migration-guide-2.3-2.4.md

 > **CAUTION:** Note that although we no longer support the old flow, you should run the cleanup consciously **after** you've switched to the new flow.
 If you continue to use service instances in your workloads, for example in Functions, **running this script will remove these service instances, cause data loss, and break your application**!
 ## Kiali cleanup script
-Multiple resources of the Kiali component were renamed due to changes in the upstream project.
-You can delete the obsolete resources by running the cleanup script [`2.3-2.4-cleanup-kiali-istio-upgrade.sh`](https://github.com/kyma-project/kyma/blob/release-2.4/docs/assets/2.3-2.4-cleanup-kiali-istio-upgrade.sh)
+Multiple resources of the Kiali component were renamed due to the changes in the upstream project.
+You can delete the obsolete resources by running the cleanup script [`2.3-2.4-cleanup-kiali-istio-upgrade.sh`](https://github.com/kyma-project/kyma/blob/release-2.4/docs/assets/2.3-2.4-cleanup-kiali-istio-upgrade.sh).